tsgates/arch-wiki-markdown/wiki/RAID.md

 drive model easier.
 Therefore, it is good practice to leave about 100 MB of unallocated space at the end of the disk.

-Format one of the drives in the array with your favorite tool.
-For example,

-    # cfdisk /dev/path_to_disk

-Tip:Using GParted to create the partitions and align them to the cylinder will create optimized disk alignment.
-This can be achieved using the Gnome Partition Editor Live Media.

-Partition code

-The two partition types that are applicable to RAID devices are Non-FS data and Linux RAID auto.
-Non-FS data is recommended, as your array is not auto-assembled during boot.
-With Linux RAID auto one may run into trouble when booting from a live-cd or when installing the degraded RAID-array in a different system (maybe with other degraded RAID-arrays in worst case) as Linux will try to automatically assemble and resync the array which could render your data on the array unreadable if it fails.

-Note:cfdisk and mkpart use a set of "filesystem types" to set the partition codes.
-Each type corresponds to a partition code (see Parted User's Manual).
-It uses the da type to denote Non-FS data and fd for Linux RAID auto.

-> Copy the partition table

-Once you have a properly partitioned and aligned disk you can copy the setup to any other disk.

-Verify your partitions meet basic requirements:

-    # sfdisk -lRV /dev/path_to_formatted_array_disk

-Dump the partition table from the formatted disk to a file:

-    # sfdisk -d /dev/path_to_formatted_array_disk > ~/formatted_array.dump

-Copy the partition table from the disk dump file to all other disks in the array:

-    # sfdisk /dev/path_to_unformatted_array_disk < ~/formatted_array.dump

-After repeating the command for every unformatted disk of the array, verify that the disks are identical with

-    # fdisk -l

-or

-    # sfdisk -l -u S

-> Build the array
+> Build the Array

-Now build the array (e.g. post on RAID5 setup).

-Warning:Make sure to change the bold values below to match your setup.
+Use mdadm to build the array.
+Several examples are given below.

+Warning:Do not simply copy/paste the examples below; use your brain and substitute the correct options/drive letters!

+Note:If this is a RAID1 array which is intended to boot from Syslinux a limitation in syslinux v4.07 requires the metadata value to be 1.0 rather than the default of 1.2.

+The following example shows building a 2 device RAID1 array:

+    # mdadm --create --verbose --level=1 --metadata=1.2 --chunk=64 --raid-devices=2 /dev/md0 /dev/sdb1 /dev/sdc1

+Note:In a RAID1 the chunk switch is actually not needed.

+The following example shows building a 4 device RAID5 array:

-     # mdadm --create --verbose /dev/md/your_array --level=5 --metadata=1.2 --chunk=256 --raid-devices=5 /dev/path_to_array_disk-1 /dev/path_to_array_disk-2 /dev/path_to_array_disk-3 /dev/path_to_array_disk-4 /dev/path_to_array_disk-5
+    # mdadm --create --verbose --level=5 --metadata=1.2 --chunk=256 --raid-devices=4 /dev/md0 /dev/sdb1 /dev/sdc1 /dev/sdd1 /dev/sde1 --spare-devices=1 /dev/sdf1

-The array is created under the virtual device /dev/md/your_array, assembled and ready to use (in degraded mode).
-You can directly start using it while mdadm resyncs the array in the background.
-It can take a long time to restore parity, you can check the progress with:
+The array is created under the virtual device /dev/mdX, assembled and ready to use (in degraded mode).
+One can directly start using it while mdadm resyncs the array in the background.
+It can take a long time to restore parity.
+Check the progress with:

     $ cat /proc/mdstat

 > Update configuration file

-Since the installer builds the initrd using /etc/mdadm.conf in the target system, you should update the default configuration file.
-The default file can be overwritten using the redirection operator, because it only contains explanatory comments.

-Redirect the contents of the metadata stored on the named devices to the configuration file:
+After building any new RAID array, the default configuration file, mdadm.conf, must be updated like so:

-    # mdadm --examine --scan > /etc/mdadm.conf
+    # mdadm --detail --scan >> /etc/mdadm.conf

+Always check the mdadm.conf configuration file using a text editor after running this command to ensure that contents look reasonable.

-Note:If you are updating your RAID configuration from within the Arch Installer by swapping to another TTY, you will need to ensure that you are writing to the correct mdadm.conf file:
+Note:If updating the RAID configuration from within the Arch Installer by swapping to another TTY, ensure that the correct mdadm.conf file has been written:

-    # mdadm --examine --scan > /mnt/etc/mdadm.conf
+> Assemble the Array

 Once the configuration file has been updated the array can be assembled using mdadm:

     # mdadm --assemble --scan

-> Configure filesystem
+> Format the RAID Filesystem

 The array can now be formatted like any other disk, just keep in mind
 that: